defold/doc/docs/en/manuals/project-setup.md

 ![import project](images/workflow/import_project.png)

+### Migrating a project to GitHub

+You can migrate a Defold hosted project to GitHub by following [this guide from the Defold forum](https://forum.defold.com/t/howto-alternative-project-hosting/1309).
+This process will retain all of the commit history from the original repository.

 ## Open an existing project

 Click the <kbd>Open From Disk</kbd> option to open a project already located on your computer.